gensyn-ai/codeassist/README.md

 # CodeAssist - AI Programming Assistant

+> **Note: As we shift focus to Mainnet, we've stopped tracking new CodeAssist participation on Testnet.
+All historical data remains on-chain.**

 CodeAssist is a completely private and local AI coding assistant, developed by Gensyn.
 It helps you practice programming problems and train a novel assistant to help you code.

 Unlike typical code assistants, CodeAssist writes directly in your editor as you work.
 Every keystroke - whether you type, fix, delete, or leave its output untouched - becomes a learning signal.
 Over time, it adapts to your habits and style, acting more like an apprentice learning from your craft than a tool following commands.